Drjonees/MeanPeriod3/README.md

 By not defining what kind of data needs to be in our database, we are alot more free to choose what data to store.
 We can for example have a person where we only have the firstname stored, but also store another person with both firstname, lastname, date of birth without any problems.
 If we later on want to add extra information to our persons, this can easily be achieved, by simply adding the data to the person.
-So the schema-less way increate the overall flexability of our database.
+So the schema-less way increase the overall flexability of our database.

 When looking at it like this, the schema-less approach seems way better than using schemas.
 But there are some arguments whether fully schema-less is actually a good thing.